alilego/store-api-springboot/README.md

 ## 🧠 Design Decisions

-- **Top-Down Approach**: Started from API contract to ensure clarity and focused on business 1st.
+- **Top-Down Approach**: Started from API contract to ensure clarity and focus on business 1st.
 - **H2 In-Memory DB**: Simulates real persistence with minimal setup; integrates cleanly with Spring Data JPA.
 - **In-Memory Security**: Simple, role-based authentication using Spring Security to demonstrate access control.
 - **Layered Structure**: Separation of concerns (Controller → Service → Repository) for clarity and testability.